code-monet/sim-gamer-kit/docs/game_guides/index.md

 1. Slip
 2. Hardware Effects Usage: Medium
+3. IndirectInput
+    1. Forced wheel detection.
+Without this, in-game force feedback and wheel input configuration is greyed out (fix unconfirmed).

 ### Crew Motorfest

-All the same issues as Crew 2, as well as:
+The implementation has changed since `Crew 2` but has the same issues and then one more:

 1. FFB high effect count (crash to desktop)
+2. Slip (issue suspected but unconfirmed)
+3. Hardware Effects Usage: Medium

 ### Dirt 3

-One of Codemaster's earlier games before they got really good with racing wheels.

-1. Indirect Input
+This game came out when H-shifters were rare.
+Even with the fix below, the shifter will occasionally drop to neutral in-game; there is no known fix for that and appears to be game logic.

-    1. Forced wheel detection
+1. IndirectInput
-    2. Vendor spoof (only for H-shifters not made by a manufacturer in their hard-coded list)
+    1. Vendor spoof (only for H-shifters not made by a manufacturer in their hard-coded list).
+Without this, the in-game option to select manual transmission will be missing entirely.

 ### Dirt Rally

-> TODO: Game available but study pending
+> TODO: Game available but study pending.
+The following are pending confirmation:

+1. IndirectInput
+    1. Vendor spoof (only for H-shifters not made by a manufacturer in their hard-coded list).
+Without this, the in-game option to select manual transmission will be missing entirely.
+    2. Forced wheel detection to enable full FFB configuration.

 ### Dirt Rally 2.0